-Juvenile Justice.
-For Strengthening the Juvenile Justice System, the Administration's FY2004 request initially included \$235 million.
-This amount funds juvenile justice programs reauthorized last year by the 21st Century Department of Justice Appropriations Reauthorization Act (P.L.
+Juvenile Justice Assistance.
+Under the Juvenile Justice Assistance programs, OJP provides assistance to improve juvenile justice and corrections.
+Congress reauthorized these programs last year in the 21st Century Department of Justice Appropriations Reauthorization Act (P.L.
 107-273), including the making of appropriations in "such sums as may be appropriate" for these programs for fiscal years 2003 through 2007.
-For FY2003, Congress appropriated about \$264 million for these programs, and \$190 million for the Juvenile Accountability Incentive Block Grant (JAIBG), a program for which the Administration requested no funding for
+The Senate-reported bill would provide \$232 million for these programs, the House-passed bill, \$462 million.
+The Administration's revised request is \$214 million - previously it was \$235 million - for FY2004.
+For FY2003, Congress appropriated \$264 million for these programs, and \$190 million for the Juvenile Accountability Block Grant (JAIBG), under State and Local Law Enforcement Assistance.
+For JAIBG, however, the Administration requested no funding for FY2004, nor would the Senate bill provide any funding for this program.
+The House bill, conversely, would provide \$100 million for JAIBG.